 Have you been fighting with low to moderate depression?
-Are you looking for non-dependent anti-depressant alternative treatment?
+Are you looking for a non-dependent anti-depressant alternative treatment?

-The herb Rhodiola (Rodiolia rosea) has been safely used for centuries in Russia, Eastern Europe, and Scandinavia to help people deal with stress and bounce back from a debilitating illness.
+The herb Rhodiola (Rodiolia rosea) has been safely used for centuries in Russia, Eastern Europe, and Scandinavia to help people deal with stress and bounce back from debilitating illness.
 Many herbs have come under the scrutiny of modern science, but researchers are definitely able to validate rhodiola’s traditional uses… and then some.
 Rhodiola can relieve stress, lift depression and improve attitude.
 NFL fans take solace, rhodiola could help you deal with the lock-out!

 Rhodiola is a plant that thrives in Siberia and withstands the harshest growing conditions on the planet, so it has to be tough.
 Remarkably, it can help you withstand ‘harsh’ conditions too, meaning stress!
 Natives in Siberia and other countries along the Arctic Circle have traditionally reached for rhodiola whenever faced with dauntingly stressful challenges, both physical or mental.